AdobeDocs/commerce-merchant-services.en/help/data-connection/install.md

 ### Install Adobe I/O Events

-After you install the `experience-platform-connector` extension, you must install the Adobe I/O Events for Adobe Commerce and configure the `magento/customers-connector` extension.
+After you install the `experience-platform-connector` extension, you must install the Adobe I/O Events for Adobe Commerce.

 The following steps apply to both Adobe Commerce on cloud infrastructure and on-premises installations.